Multivariable Painleve'-II equation: connection formulas for asymptotic solutions: Derivation of connection formulas

 To calculate the scattering amplitudes using the asymptotically exact WKB, the functions $u_{1,2}(x)$ as $x\rightarrow +\infty$ were assumed to take the form given in Eqs.~(\ref{u1-largex}) and (\ref{u2-largex}) with unknown parameters, including at logarithmic phase contributions.
 Near each avoided crossing, the couplings were expressed in terms of these unknown parameters, and the scattering amplitudes were estimated using the known scattering matrix for the Landau-Zener model.

-After obtaining the amplitudes of $U_{P,k0}$, where $k=0,1,2$, separately for $P$ and $P_{\infty}$, the WKB results were compared order by order in powers of $x$ and $t_0$, down to $O(1)$ contributions to the phase and amplitude.
+After obtaining the amplitudes of $U_{P,k0}$, where $k=0,1,2$, separately for $P$ and $P_{\infty}$, the WKB results were compared order by order in powers of $x$ and $t_0$, down to $O(1)$ contributions to the phases and the absolute values of the transition amplitudes.
 Terms that depended on $t_0$ and on high powers of $x$ on both sides then canceled, leaving the connection formulas written in Eqs.~(\ref{sigma-fin2})-(\ref{phi2-fin2}) and fixing the logarithmic $x$-dependence in Eqs.~(\ref{u1-largex}) and (\ref{u2-largex}).